Hérouville-Saint-Clair: History

 Hérouville was the commune name until 1957.
+The Hôtel de Ville was completed in 1987.

 Population

 Hérouville-Saint-Clair experienced a very fast development which made it the most populous suburb of Caen.
 A simple village at the beginning of 1960, the commune passed from fewer than 2,000 inhabitants to almost 25,000 in less than fifteen years.
 This figure has varied little since 1975.

+Sport

+The commune has a football club SC Hérouville who have competed in the Championnat National 2.